When I see the new foals running around, I realize that I’m not a baby anymore. But that doesn’t mean I can’t take baby steps now and then.

 Yesterday I heard someone joking with Jane, and asked if she knew how to eat an elephant.
 Jane answered, “Sure…One bite at a time.”

 What’s YOUR “elephant”?

 I’m still working on that ton of new hay that came in last month.
-I’m halfway through the stack already, one delicious mouthful at a time!
+I’m halfway though the stack already, one delicious mouthful at a time!

 I’ve finally become an adult.
 I heard Rhett say so.
 Both Jane and Rhett are so happy that I’ve stopped chewing up their shoes and doing other puppyish behaviors.
 Of course I still like to chew on my lobster toy and the occasional bone, but I’m not as wild as I used to be.
 I’m becoming a grown up.

 There’s a child-like quality that people tend to lose as they get older and more serious about life.
 But growing up doesn’t mean you have to grow old.
 You can still be young at heart even when life gets complicated.